Camila Bernal Slays In Teeny Black Thong Bikini While Sunning Her Buns

-Camila Bernal went into full bombshell mode for a brand new Instagram update on Thursday afternoon.
+Camila Bernal went into full bombshell mode for a brand-new Instagram update on Thursday afternoon.
 The buxom model showed off some major skin in the pics as she posed seductively for the camera.

 In the sultry shots, Camila looked like a total smokeshow as she sported a teeny black thong bikini while spending some time outdoors.
 The classic triangle top featured spaghetti straps that fit snugly over her shoulders and showcased her toned arms.
-It also featured a plunging neckline flashed her colossal cleavage.
+The plunging neckline flashed her colossal cleavage.

 The matching thong bottoms rested high over her curvy hips and wrapped tightly around her slim midsection as they accentuated her round booty and muscular thighs.
 Her flat tummy and impressive abs were also on display in the pics.